 Example: Noble gases like argon (Ar) and molecules like methane (CH₄) exhibit Van der Waals forces.

-What is the fundamental concept behind definition of nursing?
+What is the fundamental concept behind the definition of nursing?

 B. Dipole-Dipole Interactions